WHAT YOU WILL NEED

 Viral Haemorrhagic Disease (VHD) Viral Haemorrhagic Disease is a highly contagious condition, easily spread, and there are often no symptoms to indicate that anything is wrong.
 This disease is inevitably fatal and usually kills all rabbits in the vicinity.
 The photo below shows a very common reaction to the old type of single vaccination against VHD alone, which has now been phased out.
 Myxomatosis Your rabbit is more at risk from this disease if you live in a rural or semi-rural area, but cases have been observed in pet rabbits living in inner city areas as well as in house rabbits.
 The disease is usually spread by biting insects such as fleas and mosquitoes.
 E. cuniculi See also the section below.
 Rabbits should be treated with Panacur (Lapizole and other products available from your vet) to kill off any E. cuniculi (a common parasite) that may be present.
 This should be done at the same time as the vaccinations, and is a 9 day course given orally, and needs to be repeated if the rabbit mixes with others at any stage, or goes into boarding accommodation.
 If the rabbit has been diagnosed with E. cuniculi, the treatment would last 3-4 weeks.
 For more information about E. cuniculi, read the article about gut stasis on the web site.
 An excellent website about E. cuniculi can be found by following this link: http://www.eid.ac.cn/MirrorResources/7815/about.html

 I have covered this subject in detail elsewhere on the website (see Aggressive Rabbits article) so will not repeat all the information here, but will touch briefly on a seasonal problem that some owners may have come across.
 It is not uncommon to find that during January and early February a normally manageable female suddenly becomes grumpy and aggressive.
 This is a result of the lengthening daylight, which is a trigger in wild rabbits to mark the start of the breeding season.
 Even spayed females can react in this way, as the pineal gland in the brain reacts to the increase in day length to stimulate a change in behaviour independently of whether they are neutered or not.
 The good news is that this phase does not last very long, and usually after a month or so the rabbit will return to normal again.
 Neutering will help, however, as although it will not prevent the mood change from happening entirely, it will make the change less extreme.
 Not all rabbits are affected, but enough of them are, to justify the inclusion of this information here.
-Below are a couple of short films, both tackling the issue of how to feed an aggressive rabbit:
+Below is a short film, tackling the issue of how to feed an aggressive rabbit:

 It may seem that I am stating the obvious, but a rabbit’s ears play a very important part in their awareness of what is around them, and they are also a vital part in communication between one rabbit and another.
 Whilst this is true in rabbits with “natural” upright ears, lop rabbits that have been deliberately bred with defective cartilage that allows the ears to drop can be at a disadvantage when it comes to communicating effectively with others.
 Body language and pheromonal cues are also very important in rabbit to rabbit communication so a lop rabbit will get by, but it can be an important consideration when trying to bond a rather difficult bunny!
 Below is a film that I made to try and find a new home for Ludo, a lovely neutered male lop crossbred that had been here for several weeks, and it was whilst I was filming I realised I could take the opportunity to explain a bit about how rabbits can use their ears to communicate how they are feeling.
 As Ludo is a lop crossbred, he had several choices with what position to put his ears in, whereas in a true lop the ears will hardly move at all and in an upright eared rabbit the ears will not drop but can move from bolt upright to flat back, with various positions in between.
 Next time you watch your rabbit, pay attention to his or her ears – you may get a surprise to find you can work out what he or she is thinking!
 Do bear in mind that if your adult upright eared rabbit suddenly has a dropped ear it could be that there is a problem such as ear mites or infection, and this does need to be checked just in case.
 Some lop crossbreds will alter their ear positions as they get older and this is normal and nothing to worry about, but if in doubt, get your rabbit seen by a vet.